ImL0w/Svelte-CloudKit/CloudKit/README.md

 ```
 ### Default colors
 Most of the colors are from boostrap but there are some extras.
 These color **have to be defined** when overwritten, because all components inherit at least one of these colors.

+*I'm sorry if the colors are not showing :( .
+Working on it.*

 - ![#202123](https://via.placeholder.com/15/202123/000000?text=+) `#202123 background`
 - ![#0d6efd](https://via.placeholder.com/15/0d6efd/000000?text=+) `#0d6efd blue`